tpn006/mr_software/README.md

 # mrsoftware options

 `mrsoftware.py` requires 3 inputs:
-* a reference genome in .fa format.
+* `-g` followed by a reference genome in .fa format.
-* a file containing peak information in a .bed format.
+* `-m` followed by a file containing motif information in a .meme format.
-* a file containing motif information in a .meme format.
+* and lastly a file containing peak information in a .bed format.

 There is one optional input as of now:
 * an output file to write output to.
 If the option is not used, the tool uses the default which is sysout